-In June 15th, 2011 issue of Bhavan’s Journal I read this article “Placebo is better than Drugs” by Dr.B.M.Hegde.
-First thing I had to do was to do a Wiki search to learn what Placebo meant, it means “simulated or otherwise medically ineffectual treatment intended to deceive the recipient.
+On June 15th, 2011 issue of Bhavan’s Journal I read this article “Placebo is better than Drugs” by Dr B.M.Hegde.
+The first thing I had to do was to do a Wiki search to learn what Placebo meant, it means “simulated or otherwise medically ineffectual treatment intended to deceive the recipient.
 Sometimes patients given a placebo treatment will have a perceived or actual improvement in a medical condition”.
-Dr.Hegde is a internationally known Cardiology specialist with numerous degrees and awards to his credit – his website lists 3 pages of numerous credentials here.
+Dr Hegde is a well-known Cardiology specialist with numerous degrees and awards to his credit – his website lists 3 pages of numerous credentials here.
 He has written many books including “What Doctors Don’t Get To Study At Medical School”.

-In the article put forward a different thought to modern drugs produced by Pharma & BioTech industries, I found it interesting.
-In the article Dr.Hegde writes “An Indian cardiologist George Thomas, wrote in British Medical Journal (BMJ) that he had to treat a poor patient with stable angina who did not have money for expensive drugs in a free clinic.
-George did a thorough search of the evidences in modern medicine and reached the conclusion that these costly drugs were not needed.
-He choose three cheap drugs (nitrates, aspirin and beta-blockers) that we have been using for decades.
+The article put forward a different thought to modern drugs produced by Pharma & BioTech industries, I found it interesting.
+In the article, Dr Hegde writes “An Indian cardiologist George Thomas, wrote in British Medical Journal (BMJ) that he had to treat a poor patient with stable angina who did not have money for expensive drugs in a free clinic.
+George did a thorough search of the evidence in modern medicine and reached the conclusion that these costly drugs were not needed.
+He chooses three cheap drugs (nitrates, aspirin and beta-blockers) that we have been using for decades.
 The patient did very well.
-George called it as reverse evidence. … I have been using these drugs for decades. … Sometimes I don’t even use beta-blockers, if the basic heart rate is slow”.
+George called it reverse evidence. … I have been using these drugs for decades. … Sometimes I don’t even use beta-blockers if the basic heart rate is slow”.

-In a interview here with Deepak Chopra Dr.Hegde says “everything is wrong with modern medicine, we use a linear model on a non-linear human system.
+In an interview here with Deepak Chopra, Dr Hegde says “everything is wrong with modern medicine, we use a linear model on a non-linear human system.
 It uses Randomized control trial where we compare two groups of human beings based on some features like Height, Weight, Body Mass Index but leaving a large part of the human being – his consciousness, genotype, etc. We use a reductionist idea of a drug, a chemical targeting a particular organ in the human body.
-To give an example Human body produces Cholesterol, 90% of it and it is not foolish to produce Cholesterol if it is not needed…The drug blocks the area in liver that produces the enzyme which should do more harm”.
+To give an example Human body produces Cholesterol, 90% of it and it is not foolish to produce Cholesterol if it is not needed…The drug blocks the area in the liver that produces the enzyme which should do more harm”.
 He continues to say that in Japan longevity is high where the Doctors/Patient ratio is the highest.

-Update: Dr.B.M.Hegde has written a related article “Modern Medicine has given illness care a miss” in The Hindu dated 19-Feb-2012.
+Update: Dr B.M.Hegde has written a related article “Modern Medicine has given illness care a miss” in The Hindu dated 19-Feb-2012.